mangrovedao/mangrove-archive/README.md

 "@giry/mangrove-js": "workspace:*"
 ```

 Yarn will resolve this dependency amongst the packages in the monorepo and will use a symlink in `node_modules` for the package.
+You can add dependencies as either run-time dependencies, in `"dependencies"` or as a build-time dependency, in `"devDependencies":`.

 When publishing (using e.g. `yarn pack` or `yarn npm publish`) Yarn will replace the version range with the current version of the dependency.